tomadowley/superproj/README.md

 - What do you call a programmer from Finland?
 Nerdic.
 - My code works... on my machine.
 - With great power comes great responsibility—except in production, then it comes with great logs.
+- Programming is 10% writing code and 90% understanding why it doesn’t work.